The admissions process can be intimidating! We’re here to help.

 Admission Requirements – Your Academic Record

-You are a freshman applicant if you have not taken any college classes since receiving your high school diploma (or equivalency).
-If you have taken any college classes since graduation, apply as a Transfer Student >.
+APPLY as a FRESHMAN if you have not taken any college classes since receiving your high school diploma (or equivalency).
+If you have taken any college classes since graduation, apply as a Transfer Student.

-Your application will be considered for standard acceptance if you have a minimum 2.6 cumulative Grade Point Average to date, and SAT Math and Critical Reading scores above 400 or an ACT comprehensive score above 19.
+Your application will be considered for standard acceptance if you have a minimum 2.6 cumulative Grade Point Average to date.

 If your GPA is 2.8 or higher you will automatically be considered for a merit-based scholarship.
 Incoming freshman students with a 3.5 GPA and/or scores of 1250 combined on the SAT I or 28 on the ACT are eligible to apply for the Honors Program.